pcda17/pcda17.github.io/week-01.md

 #### Programming basics in Python (as much as time permits)
-To get started using Python, simply enter `python` in the shell.
+To get started using Python, simply enter `python3` in the shell.

-    python
+    python3

 We’ve just switched from the standard shell to the Python environment, which you can tell at a glance by the "\>\>\>" to the left of your cursor.
 We’re in what’s known as a language shell or a read-eval-print loop (REPL), in which any commands we enter will be interpreted as Python code.
 You can leave Python at any time by entering the `quit()` command.